P-TEFb/DFF-CSP/README.md

 CC read depth:            The minimum amount of fragment centers per CC (an integer).
 This determination of
                            this parameter can vary depending on sequencing depth and the amount of background signal in your dataset.

-minimum average read length: The desired minimum average read length (an integer) allows elimination
-                           of CCs formed exclusively by sequencing artifacts and hard to map fragments.
-We observed CCs tend to have an avearage read length of atleast 30nt.

-maximum fragment size:     This parameter (an integer) allows exclusion of excessively long
-                           reads.

 chromosome sizes file:     DFF-CSP-I requires a chromosome sizes file.
 This file can be obtained
                            using [fetchChromSizes](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/)